Ethical Travel in Svalbard

 Inside the boat on the fjord cruise.

 You might wonder what the local population’s view of tourists is.
-My visit was too short to delve deeper into whether there’s any animosity between locals (as in, people who live there full time) and tourists or seasonal workers, but I did find the results of a survey conducted in 2022 and published in 2024 that had 238 respondents (that skewed slightly towards Norwegian residents rather than immigrants) and which strove to answer some related questions around this.
+My visit was too short to delve too deeply into whether there is much animosity between locals (as in, people who live there full time) and tourists or seasonal workers (about which more below), but I did find the results of a survey conducted in 2022 and published in 2024 which had 238 respondents (slightly over-indexing in Norwegian residents) and strove to answer some related questions around this.

 The Ethics of Eating Local on Svalbard

 Another aspect of ethical tourism is the age-old mantra ‘eat local, shop local’.
-However, in Svalbard there’s a couple of contrasting issues on this score.
-So for instance, I ate whale and seal while I was there.
-Partly this is all about sustainability.
-And report after report have highlighted that while Norway has strict minke whale hunting quotas that it seems to stick to (and the minke whale itself is not considered endangered as a result), it is true that Norway is one of the few countries that still hunts whales, and is often criticised for it.
+However, in Svalbard there are a couple of contrasting issues on this score.
+For example, I ate whale and seal while I was there.
+On the one hand, this is about sustainability.
+Many reports have highlighted Norway has strict minke whale hunting quotas that it seems to stick to, and the minke whale itself is not considered endangered as a result.
+However Norway is one of the few countries that still hunts whales at all, and is often criticised for it by the international community.

-Meanwhile seal hunting is a much more grey area, with less regulation and much less understanding on how many seals there actually are; the last large-scale seal population survey being undertaken seemingly nearly 25 years ago.
-Climate change hasn’t helped tracking of this, and is also likely to have pushed numbers down.
+Seal hunting, meanwhile, is a much more grey area, with less regulation and much lower understanding of how many seals there are, as the last large-scale seal population survey was undertaken nearly 25 years ago.
+Climate change hasn’t helped with tracking this, since the population is highly mobile as seals follow the food.

-On land, the most commonly eaten local food would be reindeer, but there isn’t a lot of choice; the lack of much vegetation makes terrestrial options quite limited.
+On land, the most commonly eaten local food is reindeer, but there isn’t a lot of choice; the lack of much vegetation makes terrestrial options quite limited.

 Reindeer stew at Vinterhagen restaurant.

-However.
-The problem with ‘eating local’ on Svalbard is, well, the fact that nothing grows in this climate, so arable-based agriculture is inconceivable.
+Nothing grows in this climate, so arable-based agriculture is inconceivable.
 A small number of greenhouses do exist, but in the main, if you can’t hunt it or catch it, you have to import it.
 And everyone living on Svalbard has the right to hunt – albeit with quotas, of course.
-Remember too, the climate requires fat.
-That’s partly why people came here in the first place.
-And what are whale and seal?
-Fat.
-So eating locally-hunted meat, regardless of the ethics of it, is more sustainable and environmentally-friendly than having a vegetable pizza.
+In addition, cold climates require diets with an average higher fat content, to improve a body’s insulation and allow easier survival in the conditions.
+This is why hunters from northern Eurasia came here in the first place, because whale and seal, both notably fatty, are numerous here.
+So eating locally-hunted meat, regardless of the ethics, is more sustainable and environmentally-friendly than having a vegetable pizza.

 Seal steak at Vinterhagen restaurant.

 As an aside, you might be interested to know what whale and seal taste like.
-To my taste, whale was a bit like venison, quite a gamey meat, decent flavour.
+To my taste, whale was a bit like venison, quite a gamey meat with a decent flavour.
 My seal steak had the texture of a slightly firm but still quite spongy chocolate cake, and tasted a bit like pork.
-Would definitely have again.
-Although unlikely unless I visit Svalbard again, let’s be honest.
+I would definitely have them both again, although that would be unlikely unless I visit Svalbard again, let’s be honest.

 Snowmobiles parked up in Longyearbyen.

-Hurtigruten Svalbard use electric snowmobiles for their land-based tours, being one of the first organisations in the world to do so – I’m not sure how big that market is but when you’re on the front line of climate change, everything helps.
-And the islands as a whole have a target to produce their entire energy supply through renewable means by 2030; its sole coal-fired (what else!) power station closed in 2023, and production was switched to diesel generators in the interim.
+Svalbard’s target is to produce their entire energy supply through renewable means by 2030; its sole coal-fired power station closed in 2023, and production was switched to diesel generators in the interim.
 The main supermarket installed solar panels and these meet upwards of half their energy usage, at least in the summer months; other innovations include battery storage (useful when solar energy production is so variable across the year) and wind turbines.

 One of the Thai restaurants in Longyearbyen.

-But transience isn’t just limited to the immigrant population – according to Statistics Norway, the average time people live on Svalbard for, across all nationalities, is seven years.
-It’s very much a place to come and work in, rather than make a long-term life on.
-Not only is there no elderly care on the islands, there’s no maternity hospital either, and little provision for illness of many kinds, so life itself can demand an end to your time here regardless of your intent.
-This lack of permanence and the resulting frequent population shift not only adds to the transportation effects of climate change but also means there’s a lot more need to ‘push’ environmental issues – there’s no mileage in such thoughts like ‘make it a place you want to grow old in’ and ‘do it for your children’, so potentially less latent incentive to ‘do the right thing’.
+Norwegians tend to stay longer than foreign immigrants, but even for them, Svalbard is very much a place to come and work in, rather than make a long-term life on.
+There no elderly care on the islands, nor is there a maternity hospital.
+Indeed, there is little provision for illness of many kinds, so life itself can demand an end to someone’s time here regardless of intent.
+This lack of permanence and the resulting frequent population-shift not only adds to the transportation effects of climate change but also means there is a lot more need to ‘push’ governments, businesses, and individuals alike to act on environmental issues.
+There’s no mileage in such thoughts like ‘make it a place you want to grow old in’ and ‘do it for your children’, so potentially less latent incentive to ‘do the right thing’.

 Can you visit Svalbard ethically?

 One might argue, given such a situation, whether it’s right to visit Svalbard at all.
 Don’t worry, they ponder the same question.
-Svalbard has been designated a “Sustainable Destination” since 2022, and they’re very proud of it and were irked when they lost that designation in 2019.
-This is a designation created by Innovation Norway, a government agency, and means anyone given it has a commitment to focus on sustainability, and aims to improve efforts related to sustainability as an everyday measure.
-That doesn’t mean of course that Svalbard itself is ‘sustainable’ as a tourist destination – even Visit Svalbard acknowledge the dichotomy of being a popular destination in such a precarious environment –, rather it means always being open to the questions posed by sustainability and environmentalism, and seeing where they can reduce their impact; more importantly it means making decisions that could favour the environment over the tourist krona.
-And this despite tourism as a whole, especially since the mines closed, being ranked alongside scientific research as one of the most important industries – quite how important isn’t clear given how recently the mines did close so many of the stat indicators haven’t caught up yet, but it should become apparent in the coming years.
+Innovation Norway, a government agency, have created a “Sustainable Destination” designation, which means anywhere given it has a commitment to focus on sustainability and aim to improve efforts related to sustainability as an everyday measure.
+Svalbard has held that designation since 2022, and they are very proud of it – they were irked when they lost the designation in 2019 due to funding issues, exacerbated in the subsequent years by Covid challenges.
+That doesn’t mean, of course, that Svalbard itself is ‘sustainable’ as a tourist destination, as even Visit Svalbard acknowledge the dichotomy of being a popular destination in such a precarious environment.
+Instead it means always being open to the questions posed by sustainability and environmentalism, and seeing where they can reduce their impact; specifically, it means making decisions that could favour the environment over the tourist krona.

 The coal railway cableway that dominates the ridges above the town.

-So, how can we visit Svalbard ethically?
-Well, the local tourist organisation, Visit Svalbard, try to ensure tourists do this, and willingly and openly provide assistance and advice.
-They do assume though that people coming here are ethical in the first place – their website says “Increasingly more tourists are demanding and choosing destinations that demonstrate responsibility and that offer genuine and authentic experiences of high quality.
+Visit Svalbard willingly and openly provide assistance and advice to ensure tourists visit ethically.
+They do assume, though, people coming here are ethical in the first place – indeed their website says “Increasingly more tourists are demanding and choosing destinations that demonstrate responsibility and offer genuine and authentic experiences of high quality.
 We want to give you information about how you can experience the archipelago – with a good conscience.”.
-Although in fairness, it’s the sort of place you’d only visit if you already had that in mind – it’s not a place on everybody’s bucket list.
+That said, Svalbard is likely the sort of place you would only visit if you already had this in mind – it’s not a place on everybody’s bucket list.

 Their tips for ethical tourism are:

 a) to make a visit for several days.
-Ensure you’re not just here to do one thing, or are just using Longyearbyen as a one-night stopover while you wait for an Arctic cruise.
+Ensure you are not just visiting Svalbard to do one thing, or just using Longyearbyen as a one-night stopover while you wait for an Arctic cruise.
 Spend time, explore, have a variety of experiences.

-b) choose to visit places with or tour with a company that has an environmental certification.
-And they provide a comprehensive list of them.
-They also advise always using local companies and services, rather than ones or agents based in your home country, and of course buying local products and eat local food rather than imported goods.
+b) choose to visit places with, or tour with a company that has, an environmental certification.
+Visit Svalbard provide a comprehensive list of companies who meet that criteria.
+More broadly, they advise always using local companies and services, rather than ones or agents based in your home country, and of course buying local products and eating local food rather than imported goods.

 Pyramiden from the fjord cruise boat.